 Alternatively, you could prepare the creamy spinach and the salmon and freeze it.
-If you are using frozen puff pastry, you can’t thaw it and freeze it again.
-However, if you make it from scratch, you can freeze you whole dish.
+If you are using frozen puff pastry, you can't thaw it and freeze it again.
+However, if you make it from scratch, you can freeze your whole dish.

 What Accompanies This Salmon Recipe?

-Depending on the season or the event your are preparing this dish, you can accompany it different ways.
+Depending on the season or the event you are preparing this dish, you can accompany it in different ways.
 Of course, my main idea here is that this dish is quick and easy so it works so well for a weekday meal.
 However, you can definitely prepare it for your guests.

 If you are hosting a little end of the year get together in December, you can offer some duchess potatoes.

 Another suggestion: You can have some lemons cut in half on the side for those who love to squeeze some juice on their fish.